bnwa/eagle-plugin-flight/README.md

 1. **Eagle Plugin (`plugin.js`)**:
    - Starts a Node.js HTTP server on port 8080 (with fallback if occupied)
-   - Serves the web frontend SPA from the `client/` directory
+   - Serves the web frontend SPA from the `js/client/` directory (Eagle-compatible path)
    - Logs the server URL to console
    - Handles Eagle plugin lifecycle events